PamodyaMaheshani/Learning-Wish-Krish/StaticHomework/README.md

 2. To initialize static variables of the class.
 3. Mostly used for changing default value of static variables.

 The static block cannot be declared in any method of a class.
+In the static block, only static variables and methods can be declared.
 In the execution, JVM first executes the static block before main method when loading the bytecode to the memory.

+Finally, static block helps to initialize the static data members.
+One class can contain more than one static blocks.
+If there are multiple static blocks, all of them will be executed in the order of their declaration within the class.  ‘this’ keyword cannot be used in the static block.